 Purpose: The Federal Pell Grant is federally funded with the purpose of helping financially needy students meet the cost of post-secondary education.
 This program is centrally administered by the Federal Department of Education.

-The enrollment status of students is not determined until after the end of the drop/add period.
-Disbursements will be based on the student’s class schedule as of the 10% point of the semester.
+Enrollment Status: The semester enrollment status of a student is determined after the end of the drop/add period.
+As a result, the financial aid award amounts will be based on the student’s class schedule as of the 10% point or census date of the semester.

 OR if a student is only enrolled in late start classes (classes that begin after the 10% point of the semester) the enrollment status will be based on the start date of each class.

 **The award will be reduced proportionally if enrolled for less than full-time, i.e.

 - ¾ time or 75% of the full-time semester award if enrollment is 9 to 11 credit hours